Are Solar Panels Worth It? (2022 Pros & Cons Guide)

 What to Look Out For When Considering Solar?

 An investment in a solar energy system is significant — and there are a number of important factors to consider before signing a contract.
 If you’ve decided solar is worth it for your situation, here’s what we recommend starting with.

-Initial Cost of Installation and Ongoing Maintenance Costs
+Initial Installation and Ongoing Maintenance Expenses

 Sticker shock is common in solar, especially for those advertised misleading marketing like “free solar panels” or “get paid to go solar.”